ibsenc/migration_tool/README.md

 - MySQL Connector Error

   - If you get this error:
-    `import mysql.connector ModuleNotFoundError: No module named 'mysql'`
+    `import mysql.connector ModuleNotFoundError: No module named 'mysql'`,

-        Run command:

-        `pip install mysql-connector-python-rf`
+    Run command: `pip install mysql-connector-python-rf`

 - utf8mb4 Error

   - If any of the columns you are trying to migrate contain (or possibly contain) emojis, you may get an error.
-Add the following statement to the bottom of your SQL (edit the TABLE_NAME placeholder):
+Add the following statement to the bottom of your CREAT TABLE sql file (edit the TABLE_NAME placeholder):

     `ALTER TABLE {TABLE_NAME} CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_bin;`